VIPMrSum/Mr.Sum/README.md

 | --- | --- | --- |
 | ![gif1](images/the_matrix_1_gif.gif) | ![gif2](images/the_matrix_2_gif.gif) | ![gif3](images/the_matrix_3_gif.gif) |

-The first most viewed scene, noted as 1 in the video, as soon as Neo meets Agent Smith, he is immediately shot by the gun.
+In the first most viewed scene, noted as 1 in the video, as soon as Neo meets Agent Smith, he is immediately shot by a gun.
 The second most viewed scene, noted as 2, plenty of Agent Smiths shoots Neo and Neo reaches out his hand to block the bullets.
 Lastly, in the most viewed scene 3, Neo engages in combat with Agent Smith. ([Link](https://www.youtube.com/watch?v=H-0RHqDWcJE))

 ### Update
 - **2023.06.07**, Repository created.